zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

     }

-    // If pass the validation, save back to Database. await baby.save()
+    // If it passes the validation, saves back to Database. await baby.save()

     // Then finish the request.